gi-dellav/rocketup/rocketup/content/posts/beating_uttt.md

 (Note 3: `$ignore_giving` is relevant as the recursive score calculations also calculate how good the opponent's moves are, so the `giving_` family of parameters are less relevant, and might stop us from building strategies based on giving the enemy a single positive move in order to build a longer-term strategy)

-Special flags should be chosed before the optimization of the parameters, as it (slightly) changes the function that we are trying to optimize.
+Special flags should be chosed before the optimization of the parameters, as they (slightly) change the function that we are trying to optimize.

 ---